 Shortly after I arrived at YES Prep, I dug into the System Survey and realized that the diversity metric didn’t seem to capture the depth or scope of what we sought to be the employee experience.
 At YES Prep, we believe that All Means All—the idea that we are here to ensure that every single student—no matter their background, immigrant status, special education classification, language– receives an excellent education and access to opportunities, including college matriculation.
 As I was analyzing the survey results with other leaders, the same question arose: Does All Means All apply to staff as well?

+So, does All Means All apply to staff as well?
 Here is my conclusion: We employ people of differing backgrounds, religious affiliations, political views, ethnicities, genders, sexual orientations, and ages.
 What is most important, however, is that staff are committed to giving their best selves to ensure students’ zip codes do not determine the quality of the education they receive.
 We know that, when adults can bring their whole selves to work, they are best positioned to serve students.
 As such, we wanted to dig into our commitment to an inclusive environment for mission-aligned adults, so they can serve as humble leaders.
 Our diversity ambassadors willingly took on the challenge of drafting a refreshed diversity metric that is more reflective of the experience we desire for our staff.

 The diversity ambassadors revised the diversity metrics on our system survey to include an additional question (in green below):

 It’s noteworthy that even as we grow and become more diverse, we are also becoming more inclusive.
 But it is equally important to note that while the results overall are impressive, the reality is that, among our staff, all does not mean all yet.